umccr/MAF-summary/README.md

 <br />

-## Summarising and visualising multiple MAF files for selected genes
+## Summarising and visualising MAF file(s) for selected genes

-To summarise multiple MAF files for specific set of genes run the *[summariseMAFsGenes.R](https://github.com/umccr/MAF-summary/tree/master/scripts/summariseMAFsGenes.R)* script.
+To summarise MAF file(s) for specific set of genes run the *[summariseMAFsGenes.R](https://github.com/umccr/MAF-summary/tree/master/scripts/summariseMAFsGenes.R)* script.
 This script catches the arguments from the command line and passes them to the *[summariseMAFsGenes.Rmd](https://github.com/umccr/MAF-summary/tree/master/scripts/summariseMAFsGenes.Rmd)* script to produce the html report, generate set of plots and excel spreadsheets summarising user-defined genes for individual MAF files.

 **Script**: *[summariseMAFsGenes.R](https://github.com/umccr/MAF-summary/tree/master/scripts/summariseMAFsGenes.R)*

 Argument | Description
 ------------ | ------------
---maf_dir | Directory with *MAF* files
+--maf_dir | Directory with *MAF* file(s)
---maf_files | List of *MAF* files to be processed.
+--maf_files | List of *MAF* file(s) to be processed.
 Each file name is expected to be separated by comma --cohorts | Desired names of each cohort.
 The names are expected to be in the same order as provided *MAF* files --genes | Genes to query in each *MAF* file
 --out_dir | Output directory